chainHero/heroes-service/README.md

 In the previous version of this tutorial we were starting from the SDK fixture folder.
 Due to a lot of changes in the new versions, we decided to create a simplified fixture file.

 ```
-// link to download fixture folder
+// link to download our fixture folder
 ```

 ### b.
 Test